 Federal Direct Graduate PLUS Loans are not available to students in the Post-Baccaulreate Premedical Program.
 This is because the program is not a graduate program of study, but rather a preparatory program for graduate study.

 To apply for financial aid, students must complete the following steps by the appropriate deadline:

 - Complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of April 15, 2017.

 - The Scripps College Federal Title IV code for the FAFSA is #001174.

 - Grade level during 2017-2018 school year should be listed as “5th-year/other undergraduate.”

 - Degree or Certificate should be listed as “Other/Undecided.”

-- Submit 2015 Federal tax information using the IRS Data Retrieval Tool (DRT) for FAFSA by May 1, 2016.
+- Submit 2015 Federal tax information using the IRS Data Retrieval Tool (DRT) for FAFSA by April 15, 2017.
 This tools that provides financial aid applicants and their families the ability to transfer family income and tax data automatically from the Internal Revenue Service (IRS).
 You can use the IRS Data Retrieval Tool (DRT) to update your FAFSA with your actual 2015 tax information.
 Not using this tool may result in needing to verify your tax information with an IRS Tax Transcript.
-Electronic tax filers will be able to access tax information approximately 3-weeks after filing their electronic tax return.
-Paper filers will be able to access tax information 10-weeks after filing their paper tax returns.
 Once you file your FAFSA, you will receive email reminders to update your FAFSA data using the IRS Data Retrieval Tool (DRT).
-If you choose not to use the tool and/or do not qualify to use the tool, you will be required to submit a Tax Transcript (IRS Form 4506T).
+If you choose not to use the tool and/or do not qualify to use the tool, you may be required to submit a Tax Transcript (IRS Form 4506T).